nihonjinrxs/loyno-faculty-site/teaching/cosc-a319/2023f/project.md

 This assignment must be submitted as **a link to your project board in the Canvas Assignment**.
 (You may also submit a link to a filtered view of your project board containing only relevant user stories, if you wish.)

 While working through your project board, I recommend you convert each user story card to an issue on the repo.
-Then, as you write code to implement the user story, you can do that on a new branch in the repo and submit that branch as a Github Pull Request.
+Then, as you write code to implement the user story, you can do that on a new branch in the repo and submit that branch as a GitHub Pull Request.
 Your PR will provide a good mechanism for feedback on your work, and can be linked back to the issue to provide for easy tracking of what code changes implemented what features in your application.

 If you don't feel the code in your PR is ready, but still need early feedback, you have the option to create your PR in **Draft** mode, which will indicate to your reviewer(s) that you are requesting feedback at an early stage of implementation (as well as prevent accidental merging to the main branch of the repo).